 Photographers are anxiously waiting for Sigma to release new lenses on the market.
 The reasons for that consist of their prices and optical quality.
 The Japan-based company has proven its ability to make affordable optics which provide a high image quality, so it is easy to understand why its fans are so excited about future models.

 In recent times, there is one exception of a lens that has failed to meet the demands of the users.
 The 24-105mm f/4 lens is said to be a failure, as its image quality is not so good, while its price is very close to the price of its Canon and Nikon counterparts.

 Sigma 24-105mm f/2.8-4 DG OS HSM Art lens could be the end of the 24-105mm f/4 version

 At some point, the lens has gone missing from store shelves, suggesting the fact that the company has discontinued it in order to focus on other projects.
-Sigma CEO Kazuto Yamaki has denied the claims, while admitting that this lens is not selling well.
+Sigma CEO Kazuto Yamaki has denied the claims

 As a result, it has been taken out of production momentarily.
 However, Mr. Yamaki has confirmed that the product has been ordered enough times in recent weeks, therefore it will become available once again.

 Anyway, it seems like the company has more plans within this focal range.
 A Sigma 24-105mm f/2.8-4 DG OS HSM Art lens has been patented in Japan and could become available at some point in the future.